Orlando Family Law Attorney Fighting for Child Support, Divorce, and Child Custody Clients

 If you are going through a child support case in Orlando you will need an attorney who understands how to address your specific needs since not all child support cases need to be handled the same.
 Whether it is a Department of Revenue or D.O.R. case, a support order stemming from a divorce or other type of custody case, or a child support order that needs enforcement or modification Smallwood, P.A. can help.

 Department of Revenue child support cases usually come about when one of the parents is receiving state benefits on behalf of the child in the case.
 The state will go after the other parent for support in order to get back some of the costs given to the child in the form of state aid such as Medicaid, food stamps, or cash assistance.
+These types of support cases are different from spousal support and rarely stem from dissolutions of marriage.

 Call our office today for a free consultation with an Orlando attorney to discuss your child support case.